Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

 In the short term, we are working on the following "concept-shape-process" problems:
 * Geometric and physical modeling:
-  - Surfaces and Solids: NURBS computing and B-rep editing
+  - Surfaces and Solids: NURBS and B-rep
-  - Structures: large-scale, multi-scale microstructure representation and manipulation
+  - Structures: large-scale, multi-scale microstructure representation and manipulation ($\mu$-geometric modeling)
 * Intelligent design and manufacturing:
   - AI4CAD/CAM: concepts, CAD modeling, and CAM planning
   - Physics-informed CAD/CAM: surfaces, solids, microstructures, and process paths